 When you invest in rental property, especially rental property that performs well, you will likely have additional tax liability caused by the net profits generated from your rentals.
 If you find yourself in high tax bracket due to your other income sources and you have several well performing rentals, utilizing a C-Corporation may make a lot of sense.

-You see, C-Corporations enjoy a 15% marginal tax rate up to $50,000 of net profit.
-So if you find that you are reporting net positive rental income and your effective tax rate is higher than 15%, you should consider the use of a C-Corporation.
-I’m not saying it will definitely work out for you, but this option should absolutely be explored.
+You see, C-Corporations enjoy a 21% flat tax rate on net profit.
+So if you find that you are reporting net positive rental income and your effective tax rate is higher than 21%, you should consider the use of a C-Corporation.
+I’m not saying it will definitely work out for you, but this option should be explored.

-Many of my high net worth/net income clients utilize a C-Corporation to some degree in their overall real estate investment strategy.
+Some of our high net worth/net income clients utilize a C-Corporation to some degree in their overall real estate investment strategy.
 Business owners also stand to benefit from a C-Corporation use.